Trust Attorneys in Houston, TX

 Helping Your Family Avoid Probate and Estate Taxes

 Setting up a trust as an estate planning tool can save your family time, money, and legal headaches down the road.
 Our holistic approach will factor in your current situation, long-term and future goals, and the handling of all of your assets at a comprehensive level.
+In our experience, with thorough consideration, most Texas families will not benefit from the effort and exceptional cost to create a living trust.
+In most circumstances, a Testamentary trust is the perfect tool.

 Regardless of where you might be in the estate planning process, The Hatchett Law Firm is here to provide answers to your questions and help you align your most valued wishes and goals with a trust and a comprehensive estate plan.